Scifabric/pybossa/doc/juju_pybossa.rst

 Email server
 ============

-PyBossa does not need an email server by default, but we encourage you to install one.
+PYBOSSA does not need an email server by default, but we encourage you to install one.

 Sending email properly is a bit complicated, as nowadays you have configure several authentication methods so your emails are not marked as SPAM or black listed.
 This configuration involves not only modifying the